mForms : Multimodal Form-Filling with Question Answering

 \section{Conclusions and Future Work}

-This paper presented a new approach to visual slot filling.
-The approach extends previous approaches by reformulating the problem as a multimodal natural language Question Answering (QA) task.
-The reformulation is achieved by first translating the elements on the GUI form (text fields, buttons, icons, etc.) to natural language questions that capture the semantics of visual information and lexical text on the GUI screen.
-These questions are paired with the user's utterance and slots are extracted from the utterance using a state-of-the-art Transformer-based Question Answering system trained on the Stanford Question Answering dataset (SQuaD2).
-An approach to further refine the model with multi-task training is presented.
-The multi-task approach facilitates the incorporation of a large number of tasks.
+This paper presented a new approach to filling GUI forms by reformulating the problem as a multimodal natural language Question Answering (QA) task.
+The reformulation is achieved by first translating the elements on the GUI form (text fields, buttons, icons, etc.) to natural language questions, where these questions capture the element’s multimodal semantics.
+These questions are paired with the user's utterance and answers are extracted from the utterance using a Transformer-based Question-Answering system.
+An approach to further refine the model is presented that facilitates transfer learning across a large number of tasks.
 The paper also presented \mbox{mForms} - a multimodal form-filling dataset to support future research.

 Results show the new approach not only maintains robust accuracy for sparse training conditions but achieves state-of-the-art F1 of 0.97 on ATIS with approximately 1/10th of the training data.
-This makes this new approach particularly important for third party developers of AI skills in modern digital assistants where training data and natural language processing skill is often in short supply.

-Future work will complete a comprehensive study of the new visual slot filling as QA approach to a broader set of visual GUI screens across both mobile Apps and web pages.
+Future work will extend \mbox{mForms as QA} to a broader set of visual GUI screens across both mobile Apps and web pages.
 In addition, we plan to explore improved rejection methods for screens with high-density competing visual GUI elements.
 Lastly, while \mbox{mForms as QA} uses a BERT-based architecture for comparison with prior work, future work will explore ways to leverage generative models such as GPT3.5-4/T5/BART.